 Come on babe, why don’t we paint the town?
 And all that jazz…

-Chicago, the longest running American musical, winner of six Tony Awards, two Olivier Awards and a Grammy, tangoes its way into the Phoenix Theatre from 26th March.
-Guaranteed to light up the West End stage with its seductive tale of fame and fortune, Chicago’s return to London marks its 21st birthday – and there’s more razzle dazzle than ever before!
+Chicago, the longest running American musical, winner of six Tony Awards, two Olivier Awards and a Grammy, tangoes has tangoed its way into the Phoenix Theatre.
+Lighting up the West End stage with its seductive tale of fame and fortune, Chicago’s return to London marks its 21st birthday – and there’s more razzle dazzle than ever before!

 Nothing compares to seeing this daring production in person – it’s so good, it should be illegal.